- The Fiscal

 - What You

 America’s fiscal health and economic strength are closely linked.
-Building a solid fiscal foundation supports a strong and prosperous American economy.
-Putting our nation on a more sustainable long-term fiscal path will give our economy the best chance to succeed.
-A strong fiscal foundation creates the conditions that encourage growth, enabling an environment with greater access to capital, increased public and private investments, enhanced business and consumer confidence, and a solid safety net.
-These factors, in turn, create a more vibrant economy, with rising wages and greater productivity and mobility for America.
+A strong fiscal foundation creates conditions that encourage economic growth: an environment with greater access to capital, increased public and private investments, enhanced business and consumer confidence, and a solid safety net.
+In turn, those factors improve the lives of Americans by supporting a vibrant economy with rising wages and greater opportunity, productivity, and mobility.

-In the coming decades, these factors will add substantially to the number of people that are supported by federal retirement programs like Social Security and Medicare.
-By the time the Social Security trust fund is insolvent in 2034, the total number of beneficiaries is projected to reach 89 million, 50% more than in 2014.
-Over the same period, the ratio of workers paying taxes to support each Social Security beneficiary will decline by a third, from 3:1 to 2:1.
+In the coming decades, those factors will add substantially to the number of people supported by programs targeted to older Americans, such as Social Security and Medicare.
+By 2033, when CBO estimates that the Old-Age and Survivors Insurance (OASI) Trust Fund will be depleted, the number of beneficiaries is projected to total about 70 million people, or about 24 percent more than in 2022.
+Over the same period, the number of workers paying taxes to support each OASI beneficiary will decline from 3.2 to 2.7.